- What we collect

 - Preserving our collections

 - Selected Library collections

 - Processing and describing our collections

 Applications for the 2020 Community Heritage Grants (CHG) program are now open.
 Applications close 5pm, Monday 4 May 2020 (AEST).
 For details on how to apply, visit the guidelines and application form.

 The Community Heritage Grants (CHG) program provides grants of up to $15,000 to community organisations such as libraries, archives, museums, genealogical and historical societies, multicultural and Indigenous groups.
 The grants are provided to assist with the preservation of locally owned, but nationally significant collections of materials that are publicly accessible including artefacts, letters, diaries, maps, photographs, and audio visual material.

 - conservation activities and collection management, and

 Read more about past CHG recipients.

-CHG is funded by the Australian Government through the Department of Communications and the Arts; National Library of Australia; the National Archives of Australia; the National Film and Sound Archive and the National Museum of Australia.
+CHG is funded by the Australian Government through the Department of Infrastructure, Transport, Regional Development and Communications; National Library of Australia; the National Archives of Australia; the National Film and Sound Archive and the National Museum of Australia.